-Generators must be located in the City of San Diego and must be in full compliance with the City's Recycling Ordinance, including recycling of all mandated materials, providing convenient recycling to guests and staff by pairing well marked recycling and trash containers, and providing written information to staff and guests.
-More information on the City's Recycling Ordinance .
+Commercial Food Scraps Composting Program participants must be located within the City of San Diego.
+Participants must comply with the City's Recycling Ordinance.
+This includes the recycling of all mandated materials by pairing well-marked recycling and trash containers and providing written information to staff and guests.

-Before throwing away food, commercial venues are encouraged to look at other options to divert excess food, such as source reduction and donation to human and animal shelters.
+Commercial venues are encouraged to look at other options to divert excess food such as source reduction, feeding humans and animals, as well as industrial uses of fats, oils and greases for biofuels.
 For more information, please check the Environmental Protection Agency's (EPA) San Diego Area Food Recovery Links and Resources.
 Also, please check the EPA's Food Recovery Challenge website.